jsaddiction/Sonarr_Kodi/README.md

 This script will help maintain your library if all of the following are true:

-- Operate at least one Kodi instance
+- At least one Kodi instance
-- Do all instances share a Mariadb or Mysql database
+- All instances share a Mariadb or Mysql database (only required if more than one instance)
-- Content is added with Sonarr?
+- Content is added with Sonarr

 ---